Youth ADHD Diagnosis & Treatment Now Available!

 How ADHD Affects Circadian Rhythms

 Circadian rhythms regulate sleep and energy levels over a 24-hour cycle, responding primarily to light exposure.
 For most people, melatonin (the sleep hormone) increases in the evening, signaling bedtime.
 However, research indicates that people with ADHD have a delayed melatonin release, making it harder to fall asleep at conventional times.
-This often results in Delayed Sleep Phase Syndrome (DSPS), where individuals naturally prefer staying up late and struggle with early mornings (Weiss et al., 2010).
+This often results in Delayed Sleep Phase Syndrome (DSPS), where individuals naturally prefer staying up late and struggle with early mornings.

 Common Sleep Challenges with ADHD